albar965/albar965.github.io/littlenavmap.md

-  approach and departure procedures, navaids, the user aircraft, AI or multiplayer aircraft as well as ships, **decoded weather** from multiple sources like X-Plane, AS16, Active Sky Next, Active Sky for Prepare3D v4, NOAA, VATSIM and IVAO. **Sunrise and sunset** for airports is shown in information as well as bearing and distance to user aircraft.
+  approach and departure procedures, navaids, the user aircraft, AI or multiplayer aircraft as well as ships, **decoded weather** from multiple sources like X-Plane, AS16, Active Sky Next, Active Sky for Prepare3D v4, NOAA, VATSIM and IVAO. **Sunrise and sunset** for airports is shown in information as well as bearing and distance from user aircraft.
 * The map display and the measurement units (nautical, metric, imperial) can be customized by the user.
 * User interface and map display can be further customized by changing configuration files and SVG icons.